 - Small class sizes where every student gets step-by-step support

-- Enjoy the Herzing Open Education Program (HOEP): take more IT courses after you graduate, tuition-free!
+- Get access to the Herzing Open Education Program (HOEP), which lets you take additional technology courses after you graduate, tuition-free!

-- Amazing Career Development team, who helps create your resume, prepare for interviews, and apply for computer networking jobs
+- An amazing career development team that helps you create your resume, prepare for interviews, and apply for computer networking jobs